Finding it difficult to find the right people to connect with on social media?

 Brand24 is one such tool.

-In the image below, you can see that you can filter content from Twitter and Facebook.
+In the image below, you can see that you can filter content from Twitter, Instagram and Facebook.

 It even finds images that are shared that mention what you are looking for.

-You can also see, in the image above, that it tries to identify how influential the person is on Twitter.
-You can apply a filter to look at which influential people are sharing out the content.
+You can also see, in the image above, that Brand24 tries to identify how influential the person is on Instagram by assigning them an Influencer Score.
+There’s an option to apply a filter to find influential people who are sharing out the content.

 You can also look at charts such as this.

-This shows you the people with the most influence who are sharing your content, and the people/companies sharing your content most frequently.
+This shows you the people with the most influence who are sharing your content, and the most influential sites sharing your content.

 You need to track both lists.

-You need to look after the key influencers and best supporters and build relationships with them.
+You need to look after the key influencers and sites and build relationships with them.

 2. Use Google to search social media channels